ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 function getInspectionPlanCollection() : InspectionPlanCollection;
 ```

 Returns all inspection plan items that are bound to the custom plot element with databinding.
 You can change the databinding in PiWeb Designer.
-Every inspection plan entity is identified by a `Guid`, which is stored as a base64 encoded byte array.

 <a id="markdown-inspectionplancollection" name="inspectionplancollection"></a>
 #### InspectionPlanCollection